Home Search Index of men A-Z

 On the 6th of August 1897 his niece, Alice Toye, wrote to Mr. T.H.
 Roberts sending him the donations which she had collected in her public house and thanking him for having invited her uncle to London.

-"I never expected that he would be able to get to the Jubilee, but he was determined to come if possible and I was very glad he got back alright and had thoroughly enjoyed himself.
-He will never, I am sure, forget it.
 Aunt worked as long as she could, Uncle being under the doctor for the wounds in his side and body, but she is unable to do anything and is quite helpless.
 She is suffering from chronic asthma.
 I have to wash and do everything for them both."

-He received a total of £225/16/6d in financial help from the "Roberts' Fund" during his lifetime.
+He received a total of £225/16/6d in financial help from the Roberts Fund during his lifetime.

 Death registered